Frame JS

 Loading...

-component can be used to display a loader during a request.
-It will be attached to the closest trigger component (FrameAnchor
+Like the FrameLoader component, the FrameTriggerLoader component can be used to display a loader during a request.
+It will be attached to the closest trigger component (FrameAnchor or FrameForm) and displayed only when the request being made comes from this trigger.

 <a data-component="FrameAnchor" href="/some/path">